To find more information and useful resources visit us on

 - Liaison with other agencies involved with the child

-- Advice on strategies which promote the inclusion of children with visual impairment
+- Advice on strategies which promote the inclusion of children with vision impairment

 - Support and training for individuals and for groups of staff